 Want more email tips?
 Subscribe to my monthly newsletter!
 Each month I write an exclusive newsletter full of tips, tricks and ideas for food content creators and their email lists!

-March is all about St. Patrick’s Day and National Nutrition Month in the food content creation world.
+This March is all about St. Patrick’s Day, Easter and National Nutrition Month in the food content creation world.
 Work ahead with these March email newsletter ideas for food bloggers and food content creators.

-March can be a challenging month for food content.
+March is often a challenging month for food content.
 It’s still winter but people are growing tired of root vegetables and they’re looking for lighter, brighter flavors after months of comfort food.
+But, this year (2024), Easter and Ramadan are both in March so that creates a huge opportunity for newsletter content creation!

 Early, locally grown spring produce starts to appear towards the end of the month and is very location dependent but, most North Americans will start to see: